Keyingham: Community

 According to the 2011 UK Census, Keyingham parish had a population of 2,314, an increase on the 2001 UK Census figure of 2,302.

 The parish church of St Nicholas is a Grade I listed building.
 Its spire was removed and parapets rebuilt in the late 1960s.
 Within St Nicholas' Church south chapel was a shrine to Philip Ingleberd (died c.
 1324).
 The remains of the medieval ashlar St Philip's Cross, Grade II listed and dedicated to Ingleberd, stands on Church Lane.
 Further parish listed structures are a farmhouse, 2.5 mi to the south at Little Dam Lane, The Old Vicarage on Station Road, and two windmill towers, one on Mill Road, the other on Ottringham Road.

 Keyingham amenities and businesses include a doctor's surgery, a Co-operative food store, a newsagent, a butchers, takeaway outlets, a funeral directors, hairdressers, and a village hall.
 The village public house is the Ship Inn on Main Street.
 A further public house and a former coaching inn on Main Street, the Blue Bell, closed in 2012 now re-opened.
 Two horticultural nurseries which cover an area almost equal to that of the village are at the east and west of the village.
 To the west are sand and gravel pits.
 Highland cattle are kept in a field just outside the village.

 Education

 The village has one primary school, Keyingham Primary School.
 It was opened to pupils at the beginning of the 2007 school year, replacing the former infant school on the same site.
 The new school combines the former junior and infant schools, the junior school being based in a former board school building across the road which closed in 2006.
-The schools serve children from Keyingham and the neighbouring village of Ottringham just over 1 mi to the east.
+The schools serve children from Keyingham and the neighbouring village of Ottringham just over 1 mi to the east, there are no secondary schools.